 The Bottom Line – Do HCG Drops Work?

 Alright, do you need to rush off to the store to find this one?
 Even though HCG Drops are intriguing, we certainly have reservations for anyone wishing to purchase this product for weight-loss purposes.
 Not only is this supplement not backed by clinical studies, there have been class action lawsuits against some companies for false claims.
-Furthermore, some people experience serious side effects while using it.
+Furthermore, some people experience side effects while using it.

 If you’re ready to lose weight more quickly, we suggest trying a weight-loss supplement that contains a proven proprietary blend and does not cause any harsh side effects or require any severe dietary restrictions.